 There’s nothing more frustrating than when you can’t find the documents you need because files are scattered in multiple company folders belonging to different departments.
 If your company has a Thru file sharing portal you can easily solve this issue.

-In today’s weekly tip, we will show you how to create shared folders from your Thru web portal so that you can organize files by department.
+In today’s tip, we will show you how to create shared folders from your Thru web portal so that you can organize files by department.

 Follow the instructions below:

 Step 1: Create a Thru Group for your department

 To make it easy to add all department members to a folder at once, first go and create a Thru Group that includes everybody in your department.
 Creating groups for all of your company departments saves you a lot of time when you want to create many different folders that are only shared by certain departments.

 To learn how to create Thru Groups and add users, go to the Managing Groups section in the online Administration Guide.

 After creating your Thru Group, create the folder you want to share with a department.
 In the example below we have created a folder called “Engineering Department” that will be shared among a company’s engineering team.
 Any sub-folders and files added within this main “parent” folder will automatically be shared among anyone that has been given access to the folder.

 Step 3: Add groups and users to the folder